tenintech/ticketing-system-install-lab/README.md

 </p>
 <h1>osTicket Help Desk Deployment (Windows Server + IIS + MySQL)</h1>
 <h1>Lab Objectives</h1>
+Deploy and configure the osTicket ticketing system on a Windows Server virtual machine using IIS, PHP, and MySQL to simulate a real-world IT support environment.

 Deploy a working help desk environment using osTicket on a virtual machine.
 Configure a web server and database to support the application.
 Create departments, agents, and user accounts within the ticketing system.